 - 🧘♂️ Reflect: GTD encourages you to regularly review and reflect on your workflow.
 Allen suggests running Weekly Review sessions to review all GTD lists, add any tasks and documents that slipped through the cracks, get creative, and capture fresh ideas.

-- ⚡ Engage: Finally, once your system is up and running, you can start getting things done and completing the next actions that emerge as you use your GTD setup.
+- ⚡ Engage: Finally, once your system is up and running, you can start getting things done and check off tasks from your task lists as you use your GTD setup.

 Simple?
 Not Really…